vitekzkytek/PythonDataIES/README.md

 The only way to submit your project is through [project submission form](https://forms.gle/mjep3PriDurWvg157) so that we keep communication clear.
 You will get a consultant who will help you make the project better (or at least mark it for you).
 If you have tech troubles with the form, contact Jan.

 -->

+# Lecture cancelled
+Lecture on 28th of March is cancelled due to the health reasons.
+It is moved to 3rd of May, see schedule below.
+Sorry for the inconvenience, Martin

 # Midterm March 2023

 * **Submit your solution** is through form here https://forms.gle/1U3VV1hhHD1G27S3A